autoplot/documentation/javadoc/org/das2/graph/PathIterable.md

+# org.das2.graph.PathIterable

-# org.das2.graph.PathIterableA PathIterable is an object that can return a PathIterator for the
+A PathIterable is an object that can return a PathIterator for the

 ***
 <a name="pathIterator"></a>
 # pathIterator